53. The large Bush Barrow lozenge of gold.

 Let's take a virtual walk along the cursus to stand alongside the Gussage St Michael III long barrow sitting on the crest of Gussage Down.

-Again we see how this terminal points one way, and the cursus goes another.
+Again, we see how this terminal points one way, and the cursus goes another.
+The cursus is only a connector.

 This view might not look like much, but a study of the landscape suggests that Gussage St Michael III would be visible and in line with the southernmost moonset were it not for the trees of the Salisbury Plantation.

-The high ridges are called ‘Downs,’ and the valleys between that run from northwest to southeast across Cranborne Chase owe their great beauty to torrents of glacial meltwater that smoothed the Dorset chalkland many thousands of years ago.
+The high ridges and valleys that run from northwest to southeast across Cranborne Chase owe their great beauty to torrents of glacial meltwater that smoothed the Dorset chalkland many thousands of years ago.

-One incredibly long and level ridge took the eye of people living on the Downs some six thousand years ago for the way the most southerly sunset appeared to sink into it.
-That ridge is known as Gussage Down, and people had watched the sun disappear into it for many years when sitting a little below the top of the Bottlebush Down ridge, almost two miles to the north of Gussage Down.
+One incredibly long and level ridge took people's eye on the Downs some six thousand years ago because the southernmost sunset sank into it.
+That ridge is known as Gussage Down, and people had watched the sun disappear into it year after year while sitting a little below the top of the Bottlebush Down ridge, almost two miles north of Gussage Down.

 From around 4,000 BC, generation after generation had sat and watched the sun sink into Gussage Down and noticed something else.
 The brightest star, Sirius, sometimes came down in the same place.

-69. The Dorset Cursus is a love nest.
+65. The Dorset Cursus is a love nest for the sun and moon.

 Suppose you had been fortunate enough to find yourself standing at the Wyke Down terminal 5,450 years ago in the middle of December.
 In that case, you might have seen the Sun and Sirius as they disappeared into the long barrow known as Gussage St Michael III.